FIT-3D Body Scan

 Trunk to Leg Volume Ratio compares the volume of your trunk with the volume of your legs.
 Research claims that having a high percentage of your body’s volume in your torso compared to your legs increases the likelihood of you experiencing prediabetes, diabetes, high triglyceride (fat) counts, high blood pressure, metabolic syndromes, and other severe health complications.

-Weight in your midsection is highly correlated with visceral fat, which is the unhealthy fat around your organs.
+Weight in Your Midsection is highly correlated with visceral fat, which is the unhealthy fat around your organs.
+This can lead to many negative health effects.
 If you have a big belly and smaller legs, it is a good assumption that your weight is centered around your midsection and is, therefore, visceral fat.

 Ways to Improve